What is a uterine rupture?

 When the uterus ruptures it is essential that the matter is dealt with urgently as this is a serious condition for both mother and child.

 What are the symptoms of a uterine rupture?

-During labour the main indicator of a rupture occurring is an abnormality in the baby’s heart rate.
-This is when during labour it is essential to have monitoring of the baby’s heart rate.
+During labour, the main indicator of a rupture occurring is an abnormality in the baby’s heart rate.
+This is when during labour it is essential to monitor the baby’s heart rate.
 The mother can also have symptoms such as abdominal pain, vaginal bleeding, a rapid pulse and other symptoms of shock such as referred pain to the chest, this is due to internal bleeding which causes irritation to the diaphragm.
 Further, the labour may slow down or stop.

 What causes a uterine rupture?